Is There a Dimmer Outlook Ahead for DICK’S Sporting Goods Inc. (DKS)?

 Stephens gave a rating of “Underweight” to DKS, setting the target price at $45 in the report published on December 15th of the previous year.

-After a stumble in the market that brought DKS to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.27% of loss for the given period.
+After a stumble in the market that brought DKS to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.74% of gains for the given period.

 Insider Trading